Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

-where $\mathbf{J}=\left(1, \ldots ,1\right)^\top \in \mathbb{R}^{p}$, $c_{0}$ is the gross exposure constraint that changed from 1 to 3, and $\tilde{\bGamma}_{d}$ is one of the future volatility matrix estimators from PRVM, OLS, LASSO, and H-LASSO.
-To obtain the out-of-sample risks, we constructed the portfolios at the beginning of each trading day, based on the stock weights calculated using each future volatility matrix estimator.
-The portfolios were maintained for one day, and we calculated the realized volatility using the 10-min portfolio log-returns.
-We measured the out-of-sample risk using the square root of their average for each out-of-sample period.
-Figure \ref{Fig-5} depicts the out-of-sample risks of the portfolios constructed using the PRVM, OLS, LASSO, and H-LASSO estimators.
-From Figure \ref{Fig-5}, we find that the PRVM and OLS estimators become unstable as the gross exposure constraint increases.
-This shows that the PRVM and OLS estimators cannot account for the dynamic structure of the idiosyncratic volatility matrix.
-On the other hand, the LASSO estimator performs better than the PRVM and OLS estimators overall, but the improvement is less when compared to that of the H-LASSO estimator.
-We note that, for all out-of-sample periods, the H-LASSO estimator has a stable result and has the smallest risk points.
-These results indicate that considering both dynamic structure in idiosyncratic volatility and heavy-tailedness in financial data helps account for the dynamics of large volatility matrix processes.
+where $\hat{\omega}_d$ is the stock weights for the $d$-th day, $\Delta \bY^{\text{10-min}}_{d,k}=\(\Delta Y^{\text{10-min}}_{1,d,k}, \ldots, \Delta Y^{\text{10-min}}_{p,d,k}\)^{\top}$, and $\Delta Y^{\text{10-min}}_{i,d,k}$ is the $k$-th 10-min return for the $i$-th asset and $d$-th day.
+Then, we measured the out-of-sample risk using the square root of their average for each out-of-sample period.
+Figure \ref{Fig-5} depicts the out-of-sample risks of the portfolios constructed using the POET-PRVM, OLS, LASSO, H-LASSO, DCC-NL, and HAR-DRD estimators.
+From Figure \ref{Fig-5}, we find that the POET-PRVM and DCC-NL estimators become unstable as the gross exposure constraint increases.
+This may be because the POET-PRVM estimator cannot explain the dynamics of the volatility process, and the DCC-NL estimator only uses the low-frequency information.
+On the other hand, the H-LASSO estimator has a stable result and has the smallest risk.
+These results indicate that considering both dynamic structures in idiosyncratic volatility and heavy-tailedness in financial data helps account for the dynamics of large volatility matrix processes.